ceiling fan mounted on wood ceiling showing blade and motor housing

-How Many Amps Does a Ceiling Fan Draw
+How Many Amps Does a Ceiling Fan Draw?

 Why Understanding Ceiling Fan Amperage Matters